 the same, with the music being in constant evolution, as molten layers of discordant ideas are locked in a perpetual tug of war.

 Everything is Fire

-has the ability to summon some of humanity’s most sullen and final reflections, but it leaves it up the listener to determine whatever they may be.
+has the ability to summon some of humanity’s most morose and final reflections, but is entirely open to interpretation.
 A modern classic, and a genuine expansion upon death metal’s artistic scope, Everything is Fire

-is not only among the finest albums to grace the genre in the twenty-first century, but one of the finest of all time.
+is not only among the finest metal albums to grace us in the twenty-first century, but one of the finest of all time.

 5/5 - Perfect